ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

   * `%` `<` or
   * `!` `.` `:` `?` `~`

-This is defined in the [Prefix and infix symbols](https://v2.ocaml.org/releases/5.1/htmlman/lex.html#sss:lex-ops-symbols) section of The OCaml Manual.
+This is defined in the [Prefix and Infix symbols](https://v2.ocaml.org/releases/5.1/htmlman/lex.html#sss:lex-ops-symbols) section of The OCaml Manual.

 Tips:
   * Don't define wide scope operators.
-Restrict their scope to module or function
+Restrict their scope to module or function.
-  * Don't use many of them
+  * Don't use many of them.
   * Before defining a custom binary operator, check if the symbol is not already used.
-This can be done in two ways
+This can be done in two ways:
     - By surrounding the candidate symbol with parentheses in UTop and see if it responds with a type or with an `Unbound value` error
     - Use [Sherlocode](https://sherlocode.com/) to check if it is already used in some OCaml project
-  * Avoid shadowing existing operators
+  * Avoid shadowing existing operators.

 ## Operator Associativity and Precedence